microsoft/OSPO/learning_resources/using-oss/investment-framework.md

 Providing free licenses, or things like [Azure Credits for open source](https://opensource.microsoft.com/blog/2021/09/28/announcing-azure-credits-for-open-source-projects/#:~:text=This%20program%20grants%20Azure%20credits%20to%20open%20source,Source%20Initiative%20%28OSI%29-approved%20license%20is%20eligible%20to%20apply.) are away to help a project reduce the cost of operations.
 Very project-dependant.

 #### Stop using
 Not technically an investment, but for some risk, like using deprecated projects it’s best to find alternative options, and that’s another business decision (build in-house, find another solution etc).
-This can include forking the project and maintaining that fork for others, which is both an investment in your dependency and the ecoystem.
+This can include forking the project and maintaining that fork for others, which is both an investment in your dependency and the ecosystem.
 See 'Employee time' section to ensure that you have the appropriate resources and check out this resource on [strategically setting goals for an open project](https://github.com/microsoft/OSPO/blob/main/learning_resources/strategy/releasing-oss-strategy.md).

 #### Assessment/supplemental support
 Sometimes the help that's needed, isn't clear - perhaps a project needs help with security, perhaps they just need someone expert support on a topic like governance.
 Efforts like [Alpha Omega](https://alpha-omega.dev/grants/how-to-apply/) or [GitHub Secure OSS Fund](https://resources.github.com/github-secure-open-source-fund/) may also be opportunities to explore and/or support in general.